 Venus is presenting its apparition as the brilliant Morning Star in the eastern sky before sunrise following its inferior conjunction by right ascension between Earth and Sun on 2017 MAR 22.

 Venus resumed apparent direct motion in right ascension on 2017 APR 13.
-Greatest brilliance at magnitude -4.5 is expected around APR 29.
+Greatest brilliance at magnitude -4.5 was expected around APR 29.
 Greatest Western Elongation from the Sun of 45.9° will occur on JUN 03.
 Through a telescope during nights around JUN 04 Venus will appear near dichotomy, i.e. 50% illuminated like a Half Moon.
 Prior to that it will appear as a crescent and afterward gibbous.
 By the standard of 30 minutes before sunrise for Chicago, Venus will achieve its highest altitude of 25.5° on AUG 04.
 It will then fall to superior conjunction behind the Sun on 2018 JAN 08.